MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/query-results-cache.md

   * `OriginalClientRequestId` - Specifies the original request's [ClientRequestId](../api/netfx/client-request-properties.md#named-properties).
   * `OriginalStartedOn` - Specifies the original request's execution start time.

-## Distribution
+## Query consistency

-The cache isn't shared by cluster nodes.
-Every node has a dedicated cache in its own private storage.
-If two identical queries land on different nodes, the query will be executed and cached on both nodes.
-This process can happen if [weak consistency](../concepts/query-consistency.md) is used.
+Queries using [weak consistency](../concepts/query-consistency.md), can be processed on different cluster nodes.
+The cache isn't shared by cluster nodes, every node has a dedicated cache in its own private storage.
+Therefore, if two identical queries land on different nodes, the query will be executed and cached on both nodes.
 By setting query consistency to `affinitizedweakconsistency`, you can have weakly consistency queries that are identical land on the same query head, and thus increase the cache hit rate.
+This is not relevant when using [strong consistency](../concepts/query-consistency.md).

 ## Management